 Immerse yourself in a varied world of discovery in the fantastic interactive exhibits: Space, Ocean, Big Machines, Farm Days, and a Dinosaur Gallery are some of the favorites of the whole family.
 Bring out your inner hero after visiting the inspiring exhibition of Marvel: Universe of Super Heroes.

-If all this learning has whet your appetite, enjoy a stellar lunch at the Atomic Café.
+If all this learning at one of the most popular museums in Columbus has whet your appetite, enjoy a stellar lunch at the Atomic Café.
 Chow down on something from their Galaxy Drill or one of their Atomic Bowls.

 Scioto Mile Fountain

 No one should visit Columbus without a stop at the famous Scioto Mile.
 Most people beeline to Bicentennial Park to take a picture with the legendary Deer Sculpture on the Rich Street Bridge.
 But that’s not all that is attractive about this riverside park.
 Don’t forget to check out its beautiful centerpiece: the Scioto Mile Fountain.

 Designed by The Waterworx Company of Toronto, Ontario, the Scioto Mile Fountain is an architectural marvel.
 The fountain functions as a popular interactive area for aquatic play in Bicentennial Park in the heart of Downtown Columbus.

 Visit this iconic Scioto Mile point of interest and cool off in its 200 feet of streams.
 Be shocked by its water jets that shoot up into the air up to 75 feet.
 For an extra special experience, visit at night when the foundation’s waters are beautifully illuminated.